 "In 20 years, every luxury hotel will offer fractional ownership," predicts Kyle Burns.
 "The question is who captures the market."

 For Burns, who describes his philosophy as creating "luxury that talks to you in your sleep," the answer seems clear.
-From a single condo renovation to a hotel now valued at ¥5.68 billion with projected first-year sales of ¥9.8 billion, his journey embodies a uniquely modern form of entrepreneurship: leveraging crisis, concentrating risk, and betting everything on a vision others can't yet see.
+From a single condo renovation to a hotel now valued at ¥5.68 billion with projected first-year (2026-2027) sales of ¥8.8 billion, his journey embodies a uniquely modern form of entrepreneurship: leveraging crisis, concentrating risk, and betting everything on a vision others can't yet see.

 As he prepares for the Niseko opening, Burns reflects on the path from that first ¥270 million investment: "Superior design transforms properties.
 But transforming an industry?
 That requires being willing to sell everything else you've built and start again."